mitshan1994/mitshan1994.github.io/_posts/c_sharp/2022-11-17-c-sharp-Basics.markdown

 Null-conditional operator is thread-safe, for the operand is only evaluates once and used.

+#### Nullable Value Types
+Value types can't be `null`, so C# introduces a feature called `nullable value types` (syntactic sugar, in fact) to satisfy the need.

+`??` is called **null-coalescing** operator, which can be used with nullable types to set default values to some variables.
+It returns the value of left-side nullable type instance if it's not null, or the right-side one.

+#### Nullable Reference Types
+**Nullable reference types** complement reference types, just as nullable value types complement value types.
+It can help you express the intent more clearly: some variables must have a value, while some may be null.

+Nullable reference types aren't new class types, but rather annotations on existing refrence types.
+The compiler uses these annotations to help you find potential null reference errors in your code.
+There's no runtime difference between a non-nullable reference types and a nullable reference type.
+The benifits are in compile-time analysis.

+The compiler tracks the null-state of each reference variable as either *not-null* or *maybe-null*.

 ### Events
 The common language runtime's(CLR) event model is based on *delegates*.
 A delegate is a type-safe way to invoke a callback method.